Fix Pivot Item Captions in Excel

 • A confirmation message appears, showing the source name and the current caption

-• To change the caption back to the source name, click Yes.
+• To change the caption back to its source name, click Yes.

 fix pivot item captions